opieters/limecv/README.md

 ## Documentation

-The class documentation can be found on CTAN.
+The class documentation can be found on [CTAN](http://mirrors.ctan.org/macros/latex/contrib/limecv/limecv.pdf).

 Alternatively, the documentation can also be created by running `pdflatex limecv.dtx`.

 ## Examples

 To compile the examples in `/examples/`, install the package from CTAN or compile from source by running: `pdflatex limecv.ins` and copy the resulting `limecv.cls` file to the `/examples/` folder.

-## Roadmap

-Below is a list of upcoming features and important to-do items.
-After these have been resolved, the first stable release will be released.

-- [x] Publish to CTAN.
-- [x] Initial release.
-- [x] LuaLaTeX support.
-- [x] LaTeX support.
-- [ ] Cleaned code.
-- [x] `.dtx` source code format.
-- [ ] Real testing by third party.

 ## Licence